MaibornWolff/codecharta/gh-pages/_posts/how-to/2020-08-17-fixate-folders-with-a-custom-cc-json.md

 In order to build a valid custom `.cc.json`, these rules must be followed:

 -   The value `x + width` or `y + height` must be in a range of `[0, 100]`.
+-   Folders may not overlap.
--   Folders can't overlap.
-Applying a margin between folders is recommended.
+-   Leaving space between folders (for visibility reasons) is recomended.
 -   Only folders on the root can have the `fixed`-attribute.
 -   If at least one folder is `fixed`, all folders on the root must be `fixed`.